 - Hastings Law School of the University of California (Instructor in Legal Research & Writing, 1997)

-Mr. Gutride has successfully argued several of the seminal consumer class action cases in the United States Court of Appeals for the Ninth Circuit.
+Mr. Gutride argued several of the seminal pro-consumer class action cases in the United States Court of Appeals for the Ninth Circuit.
 These include Just Film v.
-Buono, 847 F.3d 1108 (2017), which established that a class could be certified to pursue claims under the federal Racketeering and Corrupt Practices Act even though class members suffered different injuries; Stearns v.
+Buono, 847 F.3d 1108 (2017), which established that a class could be certified to pursue RICO claims even though class members suffered different injuries; Stearns v.
 Ticketmaster, 655 F.3d 1015 (2011), which established that a class can be certified even without proof that all persons in the class were misled; and Chavez v.
 Blue Sky, 340 Fed.
 Appx.
 359 (2009), apparently the first food labeling case decided in the Ninth Circuit, which affirmed that deceptive statements on a soda can were actionable if they motivated the purchase.

 Mr. Gutride received his juris doctorate from Yale Law School and his bachelor of arts from the University of Chicago.
 He served as law clerk to the Honorable Ellen Peters, Chief Justice of the Connecticut Supreme Court.
 Before founding his firm, he was associated with Orrick Herrington & Sutcliffe and Keker & Van Nest, where he represented large corporations in complex patent, securities, mass tort, public benefit and class action litigation.
 Mr. Gutride has served as an Instructor in Legal Research and Writing at the Hastings Law School of the University of California and has been a featured speaker at several national conferences on class action litigation.